 - Though allowances are made for foreigners, you can ask helpful locals, especially the hotel front desk, what the limits are.
 It’s best to err on the side of caution by dressing a little more conservatively.

 - As a tourist, you can wear spaghetti strap tops or tube tops as long as you cover up before entering places of worship.

 Society in Malaysia remains fairly conservative and conformist.

 Anything that draws attention to the individuals concerned – is avoided.

 In Malaysian and Asia, soles of shoes are considered unclean as it in contact with the dirt of the street.

-Before entering any home, it is normal practice to remove footwear at the threshold.
+Before entering any home, it is usual practice to remove footwear at the threshold.
 The same applies to before stepping onto any carpeted or matted area.

 Never wear your shoes on your bed.
-It is considered to be dirty and is frowned upon.
+It is considered to be dirty and is frowned on.

 Visiting places of worship

 In Malaysia, you can see various temples and mosques happily existing side by side.